Greg Matthews: 1985 Ashes

 Matthews then went to England in 1985, where he proved popular in the county matches.
 Australia seemed determined to play an all rounder and Matthews was in competition with Simon O'Donnell.

 In the One Day Internationals Matthews batted at number eight and hit the winning runs at Old Trafford (22 not out) and Lord's (29 not out) as Australia won the Texaco Trophy 2–1.

 In the Third Test at Trent Bridge he mixed with the crowd and read a newspaper in the stands; "Matthews of the petit-punk hair and puppet movements...has a happy knack of winding up crowds".

 Matthews produced some solid batting performances in the county games.
 He was selected in the Fourth Test because Graeme Wood was injured and again volunteered to open the innings, but also ran out Allan Lamb from extra cover.

 At the end of the tour Matthews had now played in five Test matches, but had only made 139 runs (19.85) and taken 7 wickets (45.28) and was far from establishing his place in the Australia team.

-Alan Border said "Greg never really came on as much as we expected.
+Allan Border said "Greg never really came on as much as we expected.
 But he's still young and has time on his side."